Halverson-lab/Amplicon_Consensus_Taxonomy/README.md

 ## Set up the files you need

 The final OTU table is generated using `generate_consensus_table.R`, but to simplify things there is a shell command `generate_consensus.sh` that simplifies things.
 If the pipeline has been run to this point then all of the files should be in the proper location and the command will handle everything.
-You do need to prepare a csv that lists each sample ID (library-barcode 1-1) and whether or not it is gnotobiotic (T or F), in the format shown below.
+You do need to prepare a csv that lists each sample ID (library_barcode 1_HL001) and whether or not it is gnotobiotic (T or F), in the format shown below.
 This file path should be saved in the config.txt file.

 ```
 barcode,gnotobiotic
-1-1,T
+1_HL001,T
-1-2,T
+1_HL002,T
-1-3,F
+1_HL003,F
 ```

 If you're using a SynCom then prepare another file that lists the species name with taxid for each member (the names must be in the same format as the Emu database).